Hubs-Foundation/hubs-docs/docs/hubs-cloud-custom-clients.md

 git checkout hubs-cloud # to move to the hubs-cloud branch
 ```

 The "hubs-cloud" branch should function as the "master" branch.
 Since Hubs Cloud clients are compatible with the hubs-cloud branch.
+For code changes, branch off this branch.

-## Setup remotes
+### Setup upstream remotes

+Upstream remote repository points to the original hubs repo, so when the hubs repo get updated, your fork can pull in those changes and stay up to date.

 Next, setup the original hubs repo as a remote upstream repository to keep your branches up to date.